 The producer I was engineering for brought with him his Lexicon 960L reverb unit.
 What do you call this?
 Vintage digital?
 Modern Classic?
-It’s a a beast regardless, in the quality of its effects but also in its imposing 4u footprint and its ambient noise it spits out.
-The internal fans and especially the hard disk drive are very loud and without the luxury of a separate machine room here it was noisy enough that we couldn’t use it.
+It’s a a beast regardless, in the quality of its effects but also in its imposing 4u footprint and the ambient noise it spits out.
+The internal fans and especially the hard disk drive are very loud and without the luxury of a separate machine room here it was noisy enough that we couldn’t use it without distraction.
 I wanted to see if I could do something about that.

 The 960L is a digital, 5.1 surround capable reverb and delay box released around the turn of the millennium.
 At time of release it was definitely the most sophisticated device of its kind, working at sample rates up to 96kHz.
 This one is spec’d out with all the available options I’m aware of, like digital or analog in, expansion DSP for multichannel operation and including the LARC2 remote control unit.